SnowdenNeuroverse/NeuroTraining/PerthWeatherStation/ReadMe.md

 3. Using Spark as a scheduled batch job to create a data pipeline
 4. Exploring data using a SQL server directly

+This tutorial uses the default spark cluster, a sql data store and a data lake.
+It assumes  they are created and configured appropriately.

 The suggested workflow is to have the github notebook open in a browser tab and rewrite the contents of the tutorial notebook in a new Neuroverse notebook.
 This approach will encourage you to understand the code rather than just copy it.